Care for children with disabilities in their own home, community settings or the Child Development Centre

-- The Health Visitor will contact you when your baby is about 10 days old and will arrange a suitable time to call and see you both.
+- Health Visiting is offered to all families with pre school children.
+Each family has a named health visitor who will contact you when your baby is about 10 days old and will arrange a suitable time to call and see you both.

 - Health Visitors provide child development assessments, advice and support up until your child is 5 years old.

 - The Health Visitors can be contacted at Lukis House (tel.
-01481 725241) or via their regular clinics, details of which are below:
+01481 725241) or follow the link health visitor

 - The School Nursing Team work with children, young people and their families.